 5. For each Member, INFCOM reviews their designated contribution as per 3.2.2.21 and assesses whether it meets the requirements specified in 3.2.2.7–3.2.2.10 and 3.2.2.12–3.2.2.15, and informs the Member in writing of its findings.

-6. For the maintenance of GBON, the proposed designation or removal of GBON stations by Members is made and recorded in OSCAR/Surface by their National Focal Points for OSCAR/Surface.
-All designated GBON stations will then automatically appear on the dedicated GBON web tool.
-The stations designated by Members in OSCAR/Surface are recorded with “Pending Approval” status with regard to their GBON affiliation.
+6. For the maintenance of GBON, the proposed designation or removal of GBON stations/platforms [Secretariat] by Members is made and recorded in OSCAR/Surface by their National Focal Points for OSCAR/Surface.
+All designated GBON stations/platforms [Secretariat] will then automatically appear on the dedicated GBON web tool.
+The stations/platforms [Secretariat] designated by Members in OSCAR/Surface are recorded with “Pending Approval” status with regard to their GBON affiliation.

 Note: When removing GBON stations from their networks, Members must ensure that the integrity and quality of the GBON network are maintained.